 If you notice a mix of odd- and even-user IDs (examples 6477, 2160, 6481, 6144, and 1167), then you are probably monitoring either a Type I or hybrid (a combination of Type I and Type II user IDs) system with the S-Bit function turned off (see "Setting the Status Bit Feature (S-Bit)" on p.
-56).
+65).

 Subfleet information is included with the frequency list for a Type I system.
 To enter a provided map, see "Selecting a Preset Fleet Map" below.

-To locate fleet map information, refer to www.radioreference.com.
+Note: To locate suitable fleet map information, review the contents of website www.radioreference.com.